alreadydone/PhyloM/README.md

 ```console
 git clone https://github.com/algo-cancer/PhyloM.git
 ```
-The list of packages and their version installed in our system for running these codes is provided in **packages.txt** file.
+The list of packages and their version installed in our system for running these codes is provided in the **packages.txt** file.
 For data construction, the ms program is required from https://uchicago.app.box.com/s/l3e5uf13tikfjm7e1il1eujitlsjdx13.
 This program should be compiled based on its own instruction.

 # Branching Inference